dmprofe/en.javascript.info/1-js/02-first-steps/15-function-basics/article.md

 ```js
 showMessage("Ann", undefined); // Ann: no text given
 ```

+> [!t]- t: There may be several optional parameters, and must be at the end
+>
+> - The user **cannot** omit one "in the middle" (nothing before a comma).
+> - If he omits one, he has to omit the rest.
+So put them in the
+>   order of less unlikely omission.

 Here `"no text given"` is a string, but it can be a more complex expression, which is only evaluated and assigned if the parameter is missing.
 So, this is also possible: